Neurotech-Hub/Hublink-BEAM/README.md

 ## Installation

+The ESP32-S3 we are using appears to have issues with the latest board release from Espressif.
+In Arduino IDE, you use Boards Manager to install the Espressif `esp32` board package.
+The current, stable board package is 3.7.0. **Do not upgrade.**

 1. Install the Hublink-BEAM library from Arduino IDE.
 Alternatively (but not recommended), clone or download this repository to the libraries folder in the Arduino IDE, (or use Sketch -> Include Library -> Add .ZIP Library).
 2. Ensure the dependencies are installed for [library.properties](library.properties) and [https://github.com/Neurotech-Hub/Hublink-Node](https://github.com/Neurotech-Hub/Hublink-Node):
 - RTClib